IzanVentura/Raspberry-conference-device/README.md

 This script will create a folder on your home named "RPI-Conference".
 Also this is going to create 2 services to run the calendar and another one to control the Raspberry with the TV remote.

 The service will open a terminal to allow chrome, if you write "A" -> Always this will work.
-Then this will open a chromium browser (If you are slow this might open multiple window, but this is normal) and you have to select your account and give permission.
+Then this will open a chromium browser (If you are slow this might open multiple windows, but this is normal) and you have to select your account and give permission.
 And with this, all should work

+This process should generate a file named token.json.

 ### 4. Setup Tampermonkey